az-digital/arizona-bootstrap/site/docs/2.0/backwards-compatibility.md

 <div class="bd-example">
   <div class="well">
-    <p class="mb-0">This is an example of how the backwards-compatible <strong>well</strong> looks in {{ .Site.Title }}.
+    <p class="mb-0">This is an example of how the backwards-compatible <strong>well</strong> looks in {{< ourname >}}.
 This component should not be used, but is included here for the sake of verifying its backwards-compatibility.</p>
   </div>
   <div class="well well-hollow my-3">
-    <p class="mb-0">This is an example of how the backwards-compatible <strong>hollow well</strong> looks in {{ .Site.Title }}.
+    <p class="mb-0">This is an example of how the backwards-compatible <strong>hollow well</strong> looks in {{< ourname >}}.
 This component should not be used, but is included here for the sake of verifying its backwards-compatibility.</p>
   </div>
   <div class="well well-sm">
-    <p class="mb-0">This is an example of how the backwards-compatible <strong>small well</strong> looks in {{ .Site.Title }}.
+    <p class="mb-0">This is an example of how the backwards-compatible <strong>small well</strong> looks in {{< ourname >}}.
 This component should not be used, but is included here for the sake of verifying its backwards-compatibility.</p>
   </div>
 </div>

 ## Backwards Compatible Utilities

-UA Bootstrap contained utility classes that are no longer supported/maintained in {{ .Site.Title }}, but can be replicated by utilizing a combination of classes.
+UA Bootstrap contained utility classes that are no longer supported/maintained in {{< ourname >}}, but can be replicated by utilizing a combination of classes.
 They have been included with backwards compatibility in Arizona Bootstrap to avoid breaking changes.

 ### Background Color